BELGIUM SOLO TRAVEL

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

 I finally made it back to Belgium in 2017.
 So glad I did.
 Among the must-sees of Brussels, Ghent and Bruges, high on my list were the Madonna and Child – the only piece of Michelangelo’s to leave Italy during his lifetime – and The Ghent Altarpiece by van Eyck.
 Both pieces I studied in art school.
-It’s amazing to be able to see art in Europe first hand that you studied from a book or a slide show.
+It’s amazing to be able to see art in Europe first-hand that you studied from a book.
 Once again, Belgium was my last stopping point before going home, and it’s really a good thing because who wants to worry about how they look back at home after all of the beer and chocolate consumption?